skienzmatishun/rippreport/content/p/mountain-medicine/transcript.md

       THE CONFLICT:
       *   September 3, 2025: Harry Still and Matt Franklin had a heated confrontation/skirmish in Bay Minette.
       *   Bay Minette Police filed a motion to commit Still to a mental institution; Circuit Court Judge Scott Tayor dismissed it.
-      *   Bay Minette Municipal Court (Judge Marcus McDowell) found Harry Still guilty.
+      *   Bay Minette Municipal Court (Judge Marcus McDowell) found Harry Still not guilty.
       *   Councilman Matt Franklin admitted three times he threatened to KILL Still and his dog in court, per Main Article narrative.

       THE DISCOVERY: